blnaxblachbl/itkitchen-react-native-ui-lib/README.md

 ## Usage

-To use you can import two libs - Functions a UI:
+For use you can import Functions and UI:

 ```javascript
 import { Functions, UI } from 'itkitchen-react-native-ui-lib'
 ```

-### Funcions
+### Functions
-- **_normalize_** - is a function that normalizes the font size of the text relative to the screen size.
+- **_normalize_** - is a function which normalizes the font size of the text relative to the screen size.

 ```javascript
 import { Functions, UI } from 'itkitchen-react-native-ui-lib'